nanogiants/SwiftVersioning/.github/ISSUE_TEMPLATE/chore-request.md

 ---
-name: Feature request
+name: Chore request
-about: Suggest a new feature for this project
+about: Suggest an idea that enhances contributing and building this project
-title: "[REQUEST]"
+title: "[CHORE]"
-labels: enhancement
+labels: chore
 assignees: nihilias

 ---